IRS Audits

 For individuals, as their income increases, so do their chances of being audited, although the average American’s chances of being audited are actually less than 1 percent.
 Some flags that may trigger IRS audits of an individual’s tax return include having a return with a large amount of itemized deductions, unreported taxable income, a record of tax deficiency, large charitable donations of cash, claims of tax shelter investment losses, reporting rental expenses, or having had a prior audit.
 Sometimes even taking all of your legitimate tax deductions may be cause for an audit.

-It’s vital to be organized and have all appropriate paperwork and documents at hand and in order in the event of an audit.
+It's vital to be organized and have all appropriate paperwork and documents at hand and organized in the event of an audit.
 You are only responsible to supply the documents the IRS requests.
 Most tax attorneys advise to never offer additional information.
 Be sure to make copies of all your documents and receipts and keep the originals yourself.
 A tax attorney may act as a representative through the audit process.
-Once the auditor reaches a decision, you can either agree with it and pay the amount owed, or you can choose to disagree with the findings and therefore appeal the decision.
+Once the auditor reaches a decision, you can either agree with it and pay the amount owed, or you can choose to disagree with the findings and appeal the decision.
+If the appeal fails, then a petition can be filed in tax court.
+If the audit bill is for less than $50,000 then it will be a simple and inexpensive process, but if it's more a tax attorney is usually needed to help you.
+Around half of the people who challenge an audit report are successful in at least partially lowering their tax bill..